Skip to main content

 kurtosis run github.com/ethpandaops/ethereum-package

-Once the package has finished execution, go to http://localhost:5601/app/enterprise_search/content/search_indices.
-Indices created by Kurtosis will the in the format kt-{{ enclave_uuid }}-{{ service_name }} (as configured above)
+Once the package has finished execution, go to http://<KIBANA_ADDRESS>/app/enterprise_search/content/search_indices, where <KIBANA_ADDRESS> depends on whether you use Docker or Kubernetes.
+Indices created by Kurtosis will the in the format kt-{{ kurtosis_enclave_uuid }}-{{ kurtosis_service_uuid }} (as configured above)

 This is what you should see if everything went correctly